Wally Neuzil: Legacy

 Schiele died in 1918 during the Spanish flu pandemic, three days after the death of his wife Edith and their unborn child.

 Portrait of Wally is currently on display at the Leopold Museum in Vienna.
-It was subject to a protracted legal battle in 1998 following its display on loan in the USA after The New York Times reported that the painting had been improperly acquired by the museum via Nazi looting of Jewish-owned art during the Holocaust.
+It was subject to a protracted legal battle in 1998 following its display on loan in the US after The New York Times reported that the painting had been improperly acquired by the museum via Nazi looting of Jewish-owned art during the Holocaust.
 In 2010, the Leopold Museum reached a $19 million settlement with the family of Lea Bondi Jaray, an art dealer who had originally owned the painting before being forced to sell it and flee Austria in 1939 following the Anschluss and subsequent Aryanisation of Austria.

 In 2017, Neuzil's grave was located in Sinj.
 In Neuzil's hometown of Tattendorf, a square is named after her.
+The same year the Wall-Neuzil Society was founded in Cambridge who has as its stated purpose to carry out research on Neuzil and to maintain her grave in Sinj.

+In popular culture

 In 1980, Excess and Punishment, a biographical film about Schiele, was released.
 In it, Neuzil was portrayed by Jane Birkin.

+A fictionalized version of Wally, and her relationships with Egon Schiele and Gustav Klimt, is prominently featured in the novel Anima Rising by Christopher Moore.